icopy-site/awesome/docs/awesome/urban-and-regional-planning-resources.md

 ---

 ### Geospatial Data and Visualization
-A a high-level category to classify the resource into related groups.
-Census data could be considered "Demographic" for example.

 - [ArcGIS](https://www.esri.com/en-us/arcgis/about-arcgis/overview) - This platform is a geographic information system (GIS) for working with maps and geographic information maintained by the Environmental Systems Research Institute (Esri).
 - [QGIS](https://qgis.org/en/site/) - This open source GIS suite allows users to create, edit, visualise, analyse and publish geospatial information on Windows, Mac, Linux, BSD and mobile devices.